-House Bill No. [insert number] aims to enhance public safety and accountability in carbon capture and storage projects by amending existing laws and introducing new reporting requirements.
+House Bill No. [insert number] aims to enhance public safety and accountability for carbon capture and storage projects in Louisiana by amending existing laws and introducing new reporting requirements.
 The bill mandates that owners or operators of Class VI wells report incidents such as carbon dioxide pipeline ruptures, seismic activity linked to injection operations, and equipment malfunctions within 24 hours.
-Additionally, the reports must include detailed information about the incident, including its location, potential risks to public health, and immediate mitigation steps taken.
+Additionally, it requires detailed reports that include the incident's location, description, potential risks, immediate mitigation steps, and a timeline for corrective action.
 Failure to report these incidents within the specified timeframe will incur a fine of $250,000 per day.

-The bill also establishes severe penalties for non-compliance, including felony charges for executives of offending entities, fines of up to $500,000 per day for unreported incidents, and potential permanent revocation of state operating permits for repeat offenders.
-Furthermore, individuals or entities that intentionally conceal or alter data related to carbon dioxide incidents face a minimum fine of $1 million and possible criminal prosecution.
-The attorney general is granted authority to prosecute these violations, and the bill includes a severability clause to ensure that if any provision is held invalid, the remaining provisions will still be enforceable.
+The bill also establishes severe penalties for non-compliance, including felony charges for executives of offending entities, fines of up to $500,000 per day for unreported incidents, and potential permanent revocation of operating permits for repeat offenders.
+Furthermore, individuals or entities that intentionally conceal or alter incident data face a minimum fine of $1 million and possible criminal prosecution.
+The attorney general is granted authority to prosecute violations under this legislation, which includes provisions for severability and will take effect upon the governor's signature or after the lapse of the gubernatorial review period.

 Statutes affected: